 the Thanksgiving-related words in our Word Scramble to get the punch line.
 To extend the activity, have

 students write a silly or serious story using every word in the jumble.

 You might also start a class discussion about the words.
-Ask: Do these
+Ask: If you celebrate Thanksgiving, do these

-words reflect your family’s Thanksgiving traditions?
+words reflect your family’s traditions?
 What words would

 you keep, delete, or add?
 Finally, students can continue the word play